Géraldine Muhlmann: Career

 In 1995, Muhlmann participated in the electoral campaign of Lionel Jospin in the 1995 French presidential election.
 In 1996, after graduating with a degree in journalism, Muhlmann began working with the American journalist Charlie Rose on the television channel PBS.
 Muhlmann then became an instructor at the University of Paris II Panthéon-Assas in the Center for the study of administrative science (Fr), and also at Paris-Sud University.

 From 1998 to 1999, Muhlmann was a project manager in the office of Martine Aubry, who at the time was France's Minister of Labour.
 Muhlmann continued to work as a political commentator, with regular appearances on radio and television shows including On refait le monde (fr) on RTL, Frédéric Ferney's Le Bateau livre (fr) on France 5, Le Rendez-vous des Politiques on France Culture, and Les Matins de France Culture.
-In 2008 she was a host on Paris Première, including the talk show Cactus produced by Emmanuel Chain (fr).
+In 2008 she was a host on Paris Première, including the talk show Cactus produced by Emmanuel Chain.

 In 2011, Muhlmann replaced Nicolas Demorand on the France 5 politics program C politique, when Demorand was hired to manage the newspaper Libération.
 She remained there until 2012.

 In 2014, Muhlmann joined Franz-Olivier Giesbert on Les Grandes Questions on France 5.
 Muhlmann has also been one of the main presenters on the France 2 news show On n'est pas couché.